What is a Protection Order?

 When applying for a protection order, the complainant may request for the removal of the respondent’s firearm or other dangerous weapons.
 If the Magistrate orders the police to remove the firearm, the police will keep the firearm until the case has been finalized.
 The firearm can only be returned to the respondent by order of the court, and the court may add conditions.
 The court may also order the State to keep the firearm if it is in the best interest of the victim’s safety.

 It is important to remember that criminal charges may be laid in cases where acts of domestic violence/sexual harassment constitute an offence, such as assault or rape.
 It does not mean that one must first exhaust the remedies available under the protection order before laying the criminal charges if this offence was committed.
 One can register the criminal charge with or without a protection order.

 The court may order a police officer to accompany a complainant to retrieve his/her property from a specified place to ensure the safety of the complainant.

-Important: If one disobeys the protection order, it must be reported to the police immediately with the copy of the protection order so that the respondent can be arrested and be brought before court.
+Important: If one disobeys the protection order, it must be reported to the police immediately with a copy of the protection order so that the respondent can be arrested and be brought before the court.
 Only the Magistrate may release the arrested person as the Magistrate issues the warrant.